A Guide to Legal DNA Testing in Singapore

-For example, where a person has been convicted, arrested, or imprisoned, and refuses to allow a body sample (e.g. a sample of head hair) to be taken from him/her without a reasonable excuse, he/she can:
+For example, where a person has been arrested, convicted or imprisoned, and refuses to allow a body sample (e.g. a sample of head hair) to be taken from them without a reasonable excuse, they can:

 - Be fined up to $1,000 and/or imprisoned for 1 month; and

-- Expect to have reasonable force used against him/her to obtain the body sample.
+- Expect to have reasonable force used against them to obtain the body sample.

-However, no blood samples can be taken from an accused without his/her consent, unless the court finds that the accused refused without good cause.
+However, no blood samples can be taken from an accused without their consent, unless the court finds that the accused refused to provide the sample without good cause.
 In such cases, the court can order for the blood sample to be taken.

 The court may also draw an adverse inference against the accused.
-Meaning, the court may take the accused’s refusal to provide a blood sample as proof of a claim being made against him/her (because the accused “has something to hide”).
+This means that the court may take the accused’s refusal to provide a blood sample as proof of a claim being made against them (because the accused “has something to hide”).

 In all other cases (such as civil lawsuits), any person who refuses a court-ordered DNA test may be held in contempt of court.
 The penalty for this offence may be a fine and/or imprisonment, the severity of which depending on the level of court exercising the power to punish.

-Conducting a DNA Test Without the Person’s Knowledge
+Conducting a DNA Test Without the Person’s Consent or Knowledge

 A DNA test can be carried out without the individual knowing, but the results are unlikely to be admissible in court.
 A person must be aware of the test and consent to it before the results may be used as evidence in court – hence the importance of signing and returning the consent form in a legal DNA test.

-Conducting a legal DNA test without the person’s knowledge could be seen as an infringement of the legal rights of the individual, since he did not consent to his personal information being extorted from him.
+Conducting a legal DNA test without the person’s knowledge could be seen as an infringement of the legal rights of the individual, since they did not consent to their personal information being extorted from them.
 It would thus be likely for the court to refuse admission of such evidence illegitimately procured.

 However, the court may still try to find an alternative route to justify the admission of DNA test results even if the test had been done without consent.
 This is because more weight is generally accorded to DNA test results as compared to other forms of evidence, largely due to the fact that each person’s DNA make-up is unique.

 Nonetheless, if the DNA test results are only required for personal use, the admissibility of such results in court is unlikely to be a major concern.
-After all, home DNA tests came about precisely to cater for personal-use purposes.
+After all, at-home home DNA tests are primarily for personal well-being and recreational purposes.

-Considering the complexities of the subject-matter, you are advised to seek advice from a lawyer to verify the applicability of obtaining a DNA test in your circumstance.
+Considering the complexities of the subject-matter, you are advised to seek legal advice from a lawyer on the applicability of obtaining a DNA test based on the circumstances of your case.